iDevicesInc/SweetBlue/README.md

     // This class helps you navigate the treacherous waters of Android M Location requirements for scanning.
     // First it enables bluetooth itself, then location permissions, then location services.
 The latter two
-    // are only needed in Android M.
+    // are only needed in Android M. This must be called from an Activity instance.
     BluetoothEnabler.start(this, new DefaultBluetoothEnablerFilter()
     {
     	@Override public Please onEvent(BluetoothEnablerEvent e)